-Leasehold land of the Group was revalued on 4 October 2016, by Messrs.
-IM Global Property Consultants, an independent professional valuer.
+Leasehold land of the Group was revalued on 30 September 2021, by Messrs.
+IM Global Property Consultants Sdn.
+Bhd., an independent professional valuer.

-The fair value of buildings is within level 2 of the fair value hierarchy.
+The fair value of land is within level 2 of the fair value hierarchy.
 The fair value was determined based on comparison method of valuation by using the value of the property being valued by comparing and adopting as a yardstick recent transactions and sale evidences involving other similar properties in the vicinity.
 Due considerations are given for such factors including location, plot size, improvements made if any, surrounding developments, facilities and amenities available.